 - Then add the lemon juice little by little until it reaches a firm consistency.

 - Pour over the cake and use a warmed flat-bladed knife to spread it to the edges.

 - Decorate with some more chopped preserved ginger or anything else you fancy – Christmas, Easter or birthday decorations, for example 😉 – whatever the season calls for!

 - Allow to set and then serve.

-- The picture below shows this brilliant cake wearing its summer coat!!
+- The picture below shows this brilliant cake wearing a summer coat!!